 - Vulnerabilities and Risk Rating (Probability x Impact): - Failure to apply appropriate controls to mitigate the risk of ML/TF occurring Higher (High x Major) - Description and Comments: - Non-compliance with the relevant laws and guidance can lead to lapses in the quality of AML/CFT controls.
 In the course of its supervisory activity, the GGC has encountered evidence that the required standards are not always been met.
 This can increase the risk of ML/TF activity taking place.
 Senior management risk appetite, appropriate risk/compliance governance frameworks, appropriate levels of compliance resourcing and the setting of the correct compliance culture is key to ensuring robust controls against potential ML/TF.
-Failure to implement adequate ongoing monitoring, with appropriate threshold levels for additional checks, is one of the main risk factors encountered by the Gambling Division during the course of its supervisory activity.
-Furthemore, Licence Holders should be mindful of the need to ensure that appropriate due diligence is conducted on high depositing customers, irrespective of whether or not their losses are high. - Mitigating Factors: - All Remote B2C operators are required to abide by the obligations under POCA and the AML code, and must therefore implement systems and controls to mitigate the possibility of their services being used for the purposes of ML/TF.
-They must also ensure that they have appropriate risk assessments, policies and procedures in place to combat ML/TF and to risk assess new products before they are launched.

-- Licence Holders also generally have in place automated systems which trigger alerts in respect of unusual or suspicious activity and all customer transactions are electronically logged and can be tracked and identified. - Appropriate training of staff. - CDD and EDD processes are undertaken and PEPs and sanctions screening takes place. - The GGC's licensing process, ensuring that key individuals are fit and proper, and its supervisory activity, in the form of desk based reviews and on-site visits, help to mitigate the possibility that Licence Holders are not putting in place the required systems and controls to prevent their services being used for ML/
+Failure to implement adequate ongoing monitoring, with appropriate threshold levels for additional checks, is one of the main risk factors encountered by the Gambling Division during the course of its supervisory activity and therefore forms the core of its supervisory approach in respect of conducting in-depth reviews of customer accounts. - Furthemore, Licence Holders should be mindful of the need to ensure that appropriate due diligence is conducted on high depositing customers, irrespective of whether or not their losses are high.
+These failures to conduct adequate due diligence have resulted in regulatory settlements with Licence Holders in lieu of a financial penalty being imposed. - Mitigating Factors: - All Remote B2C operators are required to abide by the obligations under POCA and the AML code, and must therefore implement systems and controls to mitigate the possibility of their services being used for the purposes of ML/TF.
+They must also ensure that they have appropriate risk assessments, policies and procedures in place to combat ML/TF and to risk assess new products before they are launched. - Licence Holders also generally have in place automated systems which trigger alerts in respect of unusual or suspicious activity and all customer transactions are electronically logged and can be tracked and identified. - Appropriate training of staff. - CDD and EDD processes are undertaken and PEPs and sanctions screening takes place. - The GGC's licensing process, ensuring that key individuals are fit and proper, and its supervisory activity, in the form of desk based reviews and on-site visits, help to mitigate the possibility that Licence Holders are not putting in place the required systems and controls to prevent their services being used for ML/TF. - Enforcement action against Licence Holders where failings have been identified results in tightening of controls and remediation action on the part of the Licence Holder which serves to improve overall compliance. - While B2C remote gambling remains a higher risk, the trend in failings the GGC has identified is towards more isolated breaches rather than systemic ones which helps to demonstrate that controls are generally becoming more effective.